MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint-2.md

 ## Power BI tips, troubleshooting, and FAQs

-For details about how to share the dashboard and other Power BI tips, troubleshoot any issues, or review the FAQ, see [Power BI templates in Workplace Analytics](../tutorials/power-bi-templates.md).
+For details about how to share the dashboard and other Power BI tips, troubleshoot any issues, or review the FAQ, see [Templates in Workplace Analytics](../tutorials/power-bi-templates.md).

 <!-- WAS MISSING FROM DRAFT WORD DOC.
 REMOVED INTENTIONALLY?